pipaslot/Mediator/README.md

  - All middlewares (except execution middlewares) can have configured ServiceLifetime (default is scoped)
  - ServiceLifetime for handlers can be changed (default is transient)
  - Mediator provides events ActionStarted and ActionCompleted notifying subscribers when new action is started and completed.
 These events provides also collection of all running actions.
+ - new method Mediator.ExecuteOrDefault returning data or default object depending on succeess status

 Breaking changes:
  - Obsolete code from previous version was removed